Jeff Bleich: Legal career

-Higher Education and Academic Positions
+Higher education and academic positions

 Bleich served on the board of trustees of California State University, from 2004 to 2009.
 He served as vice chair from 2006 to 2008 and as chair from 2008 to 2009.

 From 2014-2020, Bleich served as a member of the Fulbright Foreign Scholarship Board and as the Board Chair from 2016-2019.

-Bleich serves on the Board of Stanford's Center for the Advanced Study of Behavioral Sciences.
+Bleich served on the Board of Stanford's Center for the Advanced Study of Behavioral Sciences.

 He was elected to the board of his alma mater Amherst College in 2017.

-Bleich is an adjunct professor at the University of Sydney's United States Studies Centre.
+Bleich served as an adjunct professor at the University of Sydney's United States Studies Centre.

-In 2018, Flinders University named Professor Bleich a Professorial Fellow at it College of Business, Government and Law.
+In 2018, Flinders University in Adelaide, South Australia, named Bleich a professorial fellow to its College of Business, Government and Law.